Sweden Southern Sweden

 Mariakyrkan is from the 15th century.
 So impressive!

-Mariakyrkan exterior
+Mariakyrkan in Helsingborg exterior

 Landborg Promenaden in Helsingborg